Last updated on November 12th, 2017 at 11:47 pm

 - Follow useful government websites– various governmental websites are cluster of recent government policy and information.

 Overall, it’s a myth that IAS cannot be clear without coaching.
 Proper guidance with right attitude will aid you to climb the ladder of IAS.
-Remember that it is not the amount of time you spent for studies going to matter, rather how much smart work you did really decide your UPSC rank.
+Remember that it is not the amount of time you spent for studies going to matter, rather how much smart work you did really decide your final rank.